spades1404/OpthaBotDevelopment/README.md

 Whenever you want to run the program after you can just use __run.bat__

+Now that you've got the program running (hopefully) open the example folder so you have a full walkthrough of what to do.

+(I promise there will be an exe soon!)  :smiling_face_with_three_hearts:

 ### Manual Install

 Now we need to get to the root directory: